Sagar-Bhilawade/Fitness_Tracker_WebApp/README.md

    - View personalized statistics and graphs for the last 7 days.
    - Seamless user experience with a modern, responsive **Angular** interface.

-2. **Admin (ROLE_ADMIN)**:
-   - Manage goals, activities, and workouts for all users.
-   - View cumulative statistics and analytics across all users.
-   - Full access to user data and activities.

 ---

 ## Tech Stack